 1 1/2 tablespoons (25ml) corn syrup

 Whipped Cream Ingredients

-- Whip the 240 ml of heavy cream for the mousse to stiff peaks and set aside in the fridge.
+Whip the heavy cream for the mousse to until nearly at stiff peaks and set aside in the fridge.

-- Make Swiss Meringue.
-Combine egg whites and granulated sugar in a bowl (preferably your mixer bowl) and place bowl over pot of simmering water.
-Whipping constantly to keep egg whites from cooking, heat until temperature reaches 140º F. Remove from heat and whip until meringue is completely cool.
+Combine egg whites and sugar in a bowl (preferably your mixer bowl) and place bowl over pot of simmering water.
+Whipping constantly to keep egg whites from cooking, heat and whip until the sugar is completely dissolved (test by rubbing between your fingers) until temperature reaches 140º F. Remove from heat and whip until completely cool.
 Set aside.

-- Make egg yolk base.
-Whip egg yolks in a med.-lrg bowl just to break them up.
+Whip egg yolks in a medium-large bowl just to break them up.
 Heat corn syrup to a boil and slowly add to the egg yolks, whipping constantly.
 Whip until thick and fluffy.

-- Fold chocolate base into egg yolk mix until incorporated.
+Fold chocolate base into egg yolk mix until incorporated.
 Next, fold in the plain whipped cream from step 1. until incorporated.
-Fold in Swiss meringue until incorporated.
+Fold in the whipped egg whites until incorporated.
 Store chocolate mousse in fridge until ready to dish and serve.